f0i/iso8601/README.md

 Format a [posix time](https://package.elm-lang.org/packages/elm/time/latest/) to a ISO8601 String.

-This package is intended to format time stamps for user interfaces with differnt precission.
+This package is intended to format time stamps for user interfaces with custom precision.

 ## Install